 How to get there: you can either book a guided excursion from Punta Cana, a private transfer or head to Santo Domingo on your own with the public express bus

-Cost: an excursion usually sells for around 99 USD, a private transfer for around 150 USD per way per group and the public bus for 8 USD per person per way + taxis from and to the station (depending on where your accommodation is located)
+Cost: an excursion usually sells for around 90-100 USD (check out a recommendable tour here*), a private transfer for around 150 USD per way per group (see details on the private transfer here*) and the public bus for 8 USD per person per way + taxis from and to the station (depending on where your accommodation is located)

 – 10 reasons why you should visit the Zona Colonial of Santo Domingo